 3. Cook at 375 for 10-12 mins – no flipping needed!

-Check out this Crab Recipe too!
+Check Out These Crab Recipes, too!

 Maryland Crab Soup | Whole30